What is the legal framework (legislation/regulations) governing bribery and corruption in your jurisdiction?

 Offences involving public officials and secret commissions are subject to fines and/or imprisonment for up to five years, while offences involving officers and judicial officers may be liable to fines and/or imprisonment for up to 14 years.

-Quebec, the only province that broadly addresses bribery at a provincial level through its Anti-Corruption Act, establishes various offences pertaining to corruption, breach of trust, malfeasance, collusion, fraud and influence peddling in the public sector and in the administration of justice; the misuse of public funds; and the gross mismanagement of public contracts.
-The statute provides a number of penalties associated with hindering investigations and reprisals against whistle-blowers.
+Quebec is the only province that broadly addresses bribery at a provincial level through its Anti-Corruption Act.
+The Anti-Corruption Act establishes various offences for corruption, breach of trust, malfeasance, collusion, fraud, and influence peddling in the public sector and in the administration of justice, the misuse of public funds, and the gross mismanagement of public contracts.
+It also contains penalties related to hindering investigations and reprisals against whistle-blowers.

-The Royal Canadian Mounted Police (RCMP), Canada’s federal police service, is responsible for investigating the majority of white-collar criminal offences, and all bribery related offenses under the Criminal Code and CFPOA.
+The Royal Canadian Mounted Police (RCMP), Canada’s federal police service, is responsible for investigating most white collar criminal offences, and all bribery related offenses under the Criminal Code and CFPOA.
 The RCMP has specific programs in place to address anti-corruption and financial crimes.

 The federal Public Prosecution Service of Canada (PPSC) is an independent prosecuting authority that prosecutes federal corruption offences.
 The PPSC publishes guidelines for the application of the provisions of the Criminal Code that deal with remediation agreements, Canada’s version of deferred prosecution agreements.

-Provincially, Crown attorneys are responsible for prosecuting Criminal Code offences and in Ontario are part of the provincial Ministry of the Attorney General.
-Crown counsel also form part of the Ministry of the Attorney General and prosecute regulatory offences, and may also act as civil counsel to other ministries.
+Provincially, Crown counsel are responsible for prosecuting Criminal Code offences and other regulatory offences.
+In Ontario, crown counsel are part of the provincial Ministry of the Attorney General and may also act as civil counsel to other ministries.
 In Quebec, the Directeur des poursuites criminelles et pénales (DPCP) authorizes and directs criminal and penal prosecution on behalf of the province.

 Bribery is not specifically defined in either the Criminal Code or the CFPOA.
 Instead, as discussed in response to question 1 above, these statutes broadly prohibit conferring benefits to public officials under certain circumstances.

 Does the law distinguish between bribery of a public official and bribery of private persons?
-If so, how is ‘public official’ defined?
+If so, how is 'public official' defined?
+Is a distinction made between a public official and a foreign public official?
 Are there different definitions for bribery of a public official and bribery of a private person?

-By contrast, sections 121 and 123 of the Criminal Code address frauds on the government and municipal corruption.
-Section 121 prohibits conferring benefits to officials.
-Section 123 prohibits conferring benefits to municipal officials.
+The Criminal Code addresses frauds related to domestic government and municipal corruption.
+Section 121 prohibits conferring benefits to officials, and section 123 prohibits conferring benefits to municipal officials.
 The Criminal Code defines an “official” as a person who:

 - holds an office, or